We are going to walk through a simple contract that uses ZK.

 • resistant to any coercion

-• leaving no trace who owns a name
+• leaving no trace of who owns a name

 Because the users intend to use it for critical things that they like privacy for.
 Say naming their wallet address e.g. anon42's wallet address -> 0x696969696969.